 After you apply

 Once you have submitted your application, the Admissions team will begin to process your application.
-You will receive email confirmation from the Admissions team that the University has received your application, regardless of which application method you used.
-Once you receive this email, you should not expect to hear from the University until a decision is made on your application.
+You will receive email confirmation that the University has received your application, regardless of which application method you used.
+You will also receive a follow-on notification of your fee status, or a request from the Fees team for more information so that we can clarify your fee status.

 -

 The responsibility for making decisions on applications rests with Admissions in coordination with individual academic Schools.
-We take into consideration not only the current and expected grades of your qualifications but also the context in which you achieved (or will achieve) them.
+We take into consideration not only the current and expected grades of your qualifications but also the context in which you achieved or will achieve them.

 We also rely heavily on your personal statement and referee's report as the University does not interview for most undergraduate programmes.
 Applicants for Medicine, our Supported Pathways programmes, BA International Honours and some part-time courses may be invited to an interview.